Who Is Liable in a Single-Vehicle Accident?Trusted Content

 6. A Trucking Company or Other Employer

 Finally, as with any type of accident, if your single-vehicle accident involved another vehicle, it is important to determine whether that vehicle’s driver was working at the time of the accident.
 If so, his or her employer could be legally responsible for your losses.
-This could be the case if the driver was negligent (for example, if he or she caused the accident while texting), or if the employer was negligent in putting a dangerous driver on the road (for example, if a trucking company hired an unlicensed driver).
+This could be an accident involving a truck, van, car, SUV, etc. This could be the case if the driver was negligent (for example, if he or she caused the accident while texting), or if the employer was negligent in putting a dangerous driver on the road (for example, if a trucking company hired an unlicensed driver).

 What if I Was Partially at Fault in the Accident?